chickenandstats/chickenstats/docs/index.md

 # :material-notebook: **Introduction**

 Welcome to the technical documentation & reference materials for **[chickenstats](https://github.com/chickenandstats/chickenstats)**, a package for scraping & analyzing NHL data.
-This is version 1.8
+This iss version 1.8

 ## :material-navigation: **Navigation**